UK Youth Parliament – young voices heard on next steps

 Do something amazing – for someone amazing – #Nominateyouth

-Democracy, News and Blogs, Recognition, Young Voices Heard, Youth Social Action
+Democracy, News and Blogs Archive, Recognition, Young Voices Heard, Youth Social Action

 Its been a New Years Honour for an increasing number of 'young' changemakers like Mete Coban MBE (pictured), as more, and even younger people, are being successfully nominated for New Year's or Queens Birthday Honours.
 This blog highlights some who have been recognised for their youth leadership and campaigning work as young-led social action shows increasing signs of becoming a self-sustaining movement, as more of its young flagbearers are being recognised nationally.
 Valuing Recognition Since 2018 Young Voices Heard have been making new year resolutions.
 One of these 'To nominate more youthvoice projects and their champions for awards and recognition, locally and nationally' is one way to ensure that youth-led social action, in all its forms, is recognised.
 It is relatively easy for anyone to take the time to put…